MacGuffin: Further examples

-Alfred Hitchcock popularized the use of the MacGuffin technique.
-Examples from Hitchcock's films include plans for a silent plane engine in The 39 Steps (1935), radioactive uranium ore in Notorious (1946), and a clause from a secret peace treaty in Foreign Correspondent (1940).

 The briefcase in Pulp Fiction (1994) motivates several of the characters during many of the film's major plot points, but its contents are never revealed.

 Similarly, the plot of the 1998 film Ronin revolves around a case, the contents of which remain unknown.
 At the end of the film, it is said to have led to a historic peace agreement and an end to the Troubles in Northern Ireland.

-George Lucas also used MacGuffins in the Star Wars saga.
-He "decided that the Force could be intensified through the possession of a mystical Kiber Crystal [sic]."
+George Lucas also used a MacGuffin in January 1975 in the second draft of Star Wars Episode IV: A New Hope, at that time titled Adventures of the Starkiller, Ep.
+I: The Star Wars.
+Biographer Brian Jay Jones wrote that Lucas "decided that the Force could be intensified through the possession of a mystical Kiber Crystal [sic]," which Jones described as "Lucas's first, but by no means last, great MacGuffin."
+By Lucas's fourth draft, completed January 1, 1976, Jones writes, Lucas "had wisely decided to remove the Kiber Crystal from the story altogether" during the process of "paring down subplots and characters, removing elements that either slowed things down or required too much backstory."
+Decades later, beginning with Star Wars: The Clone Wars, the franchise reused the term (now spelled "kyber crystal") in a non-MacGuffin context.

 A similar usage was employed in John Carpenter's Escape from New York, where the protagonist Snake Plissken is tasked with rescuing both the President of the United States and a cassette tape that will prevent a devastating war between the country and its enemies.
 While there are hints throughout the film, the contents of the tape are never revealed to the audience.